trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker.md

 In this tutorial, you learn how to join Ghostnet as a baker and attest the publication of data on the DAL network on Ghostnet.
 The steps for participating on any other network, including Tezos Mainnet, are similar.

+This tutorial covers the process of running a node, baker, and DAL node from start to finish, accessible for Tezos users with no prior experience in baking or running nodes.
+If you are familiar with running a node and baker, you can add a DAL node to your existing setup by following the instructions in [Running a DAL attester node](https://tezos.gitlab.io/shell/dal_run.html).

 :::note Attestation rights delay